RunZGit/SparkMLIntro/KMeansScala/README.md

 ```bash
 spark-shell
 ```
-If spark and/or scala are not installed on your machine, [click this](https://www.tutorialspoint.com/apache_spark/apache_spark_installation.htm) and follow the steps to install spark and/or scala.
+If Spark and/or Scala are not installed on your machine, [click this](https://www.tutorialspoint.com/apache_spark/apache_spark_installation.htm) and follow the steps to install Spark and/or Scala.
-If your zeppelin is not enabled, you can enable it by following [this link](http://hortonworks.com/hadoop-tutorial/apache-zeppelin-hdp-2-4/)
+If your Zeppelin is not enabled, you can enable it by following [this link](http://hortonworks.com/hadoop-tutorial/apache-zeppelin-hdp-2-4/)
-Then go to your cluster port: 9995 to access zeppelin.
+Then go to your cluster port: 9995 to access Zeppelin.

 ## Example
 ### Required Imports